suhas1602/recipe-management-system/README.md

 This is the backend application for my Recipe Management System.
+The frontend repository can be found here https://github.com/suhas1602/recipe-management-system-frontend.

 ## Technology Stack